FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-3.md

 Note that we did exclude the release/hotfix branches.
 This allows a couple of team members to work on the branch when QA has made a rejection or there is a bug to fix, without the new version being released with every push.

-**c.
-Upload tar to s3. **Chef will deploy a new volcano version, with the appropriate version in s3.
+3. **Upload tar to s3.** Chef will deploy a new volcano version, with the appropriate version in s3.
 This would require amazon s3 credentials.
 For the upload itself, there is a pipeline script.
-Nevertheless, we'll implement it here using

-Amazon CLI commands, using the shell.
+Nevertheless, we'll implement it here using Amazon CLI commands, using the shell.

 ````